- It is your reaction to the speech as it came across to you: what you saw, heard, felt in the speech.

 - You are not giving an evaluation on behalf of the whole group; you are speaking only for yourself.

 - Make your feedback specific – pull in particular instances, points from the speech, and use that when you give an evaluation.
-When you do that, the speaker can relate to your feedback, and even more importantly, understand it.
+When you do that, the speaker can relate to your feedback and understand it even more important.

-- Think of the speaker and speech from his/her perspective.
-Have you listened to this speaker before, if so, what was your experience then?
+- Please think of the speaker and speech from his/her perspective.
+Have you listened to this speaker before?
+If so, what was your experience then?
 Did you see the speaker make a sincere attempt?

-- Limit the number of suggestions to improve to three or less.
+- Limit the number of suggestions to improve to three or fewer.
 Develop positives you captured from the speech as well.